 3.10 Print: Ctrl + P

-Apply the Print command by pressing Ctrl + P on the keyboard.
+Apply the Print command by pressing Ctrl + P.

 3.11 Open Print Preview Window: Ctrl + F2

-If you need to see the output as a preview before the final print, simply press Ctrl + F2 and you will get it just beside the Printer section.
+If you need to see the output as a preview before the final print, press Ctrl + F2.

 3.12 Set Print Area: Alt + P, R, S

-To specify the printing area of your worksheet, press Alt + P, R, S on your keyboard and it will create a grey rectangle surrounding the selected area.
+To specify the printing area of your worksheet, press Alt + P, R, Sand it will create a grey rectangle surrounding the selected area.

 3.13 Clear Print Area: Alt + P, R, C

-To omit the specified print area and get back to normal mode, apply the keyboard shortcut Alt + P, R, C.
+To omit the specified print area and get back to normal mode, apply the shortcut: Alt + P, R, C.

 3.14 Zoom In: Ctrl + Mouse Wheel Up